ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/ck_plus_six_class/README.md

 ## CNN Training

-You are now ready the CNN.
+You are now ready to train the CNN.

 You can train the cnn with following command:
 ``` shell